 Deo Cantamus event weekends are highlights in my year.
 We have had the privilege of housing several singers because they live outside of the Minneapolis area, and that has been a huge personal blessing to have had them in our home.
 Our lives are much richer after hosting and getting to know these singers.

 Sadly, my mother passed from this earth far too soon for her to see me fully use my voice for the Lord, but I know the musical framework she gave me as a child has helped me in ways that I can’t even count.

-Because He created me, I love music and I love to sing.
+Because He created me, I love music and I to sing.
 Because of Jesus, He has given me salvation.
 Because of Deo, I have a precious opportunity to sing for Him and I have been challenged vocally to give my all.
 Because of the director’s kind encouragement, I am taking voice lessons again.

 No, my piano playing hasn’t significantly improved.
 I know just enough to be dangerous on the keyboard.
 But it is enough so I can land on the right key to start a piece and play an accompaniment in those tender moments when I’m pouring out my heart to Him in song.
 Or to practice for Deo.